codeship-library/gcr-dockercfg-generator/README.md

 This container allows you to generate a temporary dockercfg using your Google API credentials and writes it to a specified filename.
 Typical usage of this image would be to run it with a volume attached, and write the dockercfg to that volume.
+Note that this generator only works if you have a local Docker host available.
+Using a remote Docker host (Docker Machine with AWS, etc) will result in an error because the generator writes to your local file system.

 ```
 $ cat gcr_creds.env